bruno8moura/incomerange-api/README.md

 ### Running application

 ```
-$ cd bin/startup

-$ echo 'Don't forget to grant the necessaries permissions to the script to run'
+$ echo 'Don't forget to grant the necessaries permissions to the script, ./bin/startup/hello-world, to run'

-$ ./hello-world
+$ npm run hello-world
 ```

 ## Build with